 3. To demonstrate compliance with the requirements of this Regulation, the power-generating facility owner shall provide a report with the simulation results for each individual power-generating module within the power-generating facility.
 The power-generating facility owner shall produce and provide a validated simulation model for a given power-generating module.
 The scope of the simulation models is set out in point (c) of Article 15(6).

 4. The relevant system operator shall have the right to check that a power-generating module complies with the requirements of this Regulation by carrying out its own compliance simulations based on the provided simulation reports, simulation models and compliance test measurements.
+If a simulation model is required, then the relevant system operator should:

+a) accept a neutral model description in the form of a generic model block diagram and mathematical representation published in a document format, or;

+b) provide options for accepting multiple simulation software packages which are commonly used in the industry.

 5. The relevant system operator shall provide the power-generating facility owner with technical data and a simulation model of the network, to the extent necessary to carry out the requested simulations in accordance with Chapter 5, 6 or 7 of Title IV.